esp-cpp/espp/docs/_sources/adc/index.rst.txt

 .. toctree::
     :maxdepth: 1

+    ads1x15
     oneshot_adc
     continuous_adc
     adc_types

-Code examples for the ADC API are provided in the `adc` example folder.
+Code examples for the ADC API are provided in the `adc` and `ads1x15` example folders.